AdamManuel/Portfolio-Website-Documentation/README.md

 # PortfolioWebsite
 The source code for my portfolio website.
-(Soon to be AdamManuel.Tech)
+This will soon be hosted on AdamManuel.tech using namecheap and IBM.